Henry Herbert, 10th Earl of Pembroke

-Henry Herbert, 10th Earl of Pembroke, 7th Earl of Montgomery (3 July 1734 – 26 January 1794) of Wilton House in Wiltshire, was an English peer, politician and courtier who served as a Lord of the Bedchamber to King George III in 1769.
-He was renowned for his skill in horse breaking.
-Captain Cook's famous ship, HMS Endeavour, was formerly MS Earl of Pembroke, launched in 1765 and named after the 10th Earl.
+Henry Herbert, 10th Earl of Pembroke (3 July 1734 – 26 January 1794) was a British military officer, politician and courtier who served as Lord of the Bedchamber from 1761 to 1763.
+He was renowned for his skill in horse training.
+Captain James Cook's famous ship, HMS Endeavour, was formerly MS Earl of Pembroke, launched in 1765 and named after the 10th Earl.

-Origins
+Early life

 He was the son and heir of Henry Herbert, 9th Earl of Pembroke (1693–1749), of Wilton House, by his wife Mary FitzWilliam, a daughter of Richard FitzWilliam, 5th Viscount FitzWilliam and Frances Shelley.
 Through this marriage his son inherited the substantial FitzWilliam properties in Dublin and FitzWilliam House at Richmond Green in Surrey, which he renamed "Pembroke House".

 Career

 He was educated at Eton College, and was styled Lord Herbert until he succeeded to his father's earldom in 1749.
 He became a Lieutenant-General in the Army, later Colonel of the 1st Regiment of Dragoons.

 He became an authority on breaking cavalry horses and in 1755 built an indoor Riding School at Wilton House and commissioned 55 paintings of military riding exercises which now hang in the Large Smoking Room at Wilton.
 In 1756 he married the 19-year-old Lady Elizabeth Spencer (January/March 1737–30 April 1831), a daughter of Charles Spencer, 3rd Duke of Marlborough by his wife Elizabeth Trevor.
 As his London townhouse he purchased 40 Queen Anne Street, Marylebone which he used for entertaining during the "London season".
 This must have been before 1760, as early that year he was despatched with his regiment to Germany to take part in the Seven Years' War as a Major-General in command of the Cavalry Brigade in Germany until the following year.

 In 1761, he wrote the British Army's manual on riding, Military Equitation: or A Method of Breaking Horses, and Teaching Soldiers to Ride, which had already reached a 4th edition by 1793, and his methods were adopted throughout the British cavalry.

+As Lord Lieutenant of Wiltshire he was responsible for reforming the Wiltshire Militia and commissioning its officers when it was embodied in 1758.
+In 1770 when the Colonel and many of the officers resigned in protest at Pembroke's promotion of a junior officer to the vacant Lieutenant-Colonelcy, Pembroke took command himself as colonel.
+He relinquished the command in 1778 on the eve of the regiment's next embodiment during the American War of Independence.

 Henry was appointed a Lord of the Bedchamber to George III in 1769, and advanced to the rank of General in 1782.